 You will get a lot of mileage out of Band Variations for the TRJ!
 This set of variation ideas, patterns and templates provides many ways to alter the look of a Tabula Rasa Jacket by changing just the front band.
-You can explore photos of Band Variation options in our photo gallery and video trunk show, or by searching our blog archive, where you will find lots of detailed instructions in addition to the pretty photos.
+You can explore photos of band variation options in our photo gallery and video trunk show, or by searching our blog archive, where you will find lots of detailed instructions in addition to the pretty photos.

 This post celebrates the addition of Band Variations as a digital pattern from Fit for Art, so you can download the patterns and instruction book to get going right away.
 We have updated the instruction book for this release and added several direct links to samples and articles in the photo gallery and blog archive to inspire you!
-Find more details about our new digital patterns in Frequently Asked Questions.
+Find more details about our digital patterns in Frequently Asked Questions.

-The fullest band options include a 3” or wider band that can be styled as a faux shawl collar, a ruched band, and a softly gathered or pleated collar finishing into a straight lower band.
+The fullest band options include a 3” or wider band that can be styled as a faux shawl collar, ruched band, and softly gathered or pleated collar finishing into a straight lower band.
 These bands are especially great for cool weather as they can cozily cover the back of your neck.

 In between, there are several options for moderately sized bands.
 You can manipulate the width of the basic band as desired with our handy formula to make it just the right size to suit you or to accommodate an inseam buttonhole for a special button.
 Add opportunities for more fabric play by facing a band with contrasting fabric and inserting piping.
-Design a split shaped band to accent piecing of the jacket front or feature a special button.
+Design a split-shaped band to accent piecing of the jacket front or feature a special button.

 Of course, fabric selections will also influence the resulting effect!
 For example, a ruched band in cotton lawn produced a breezy summer top, while an extravagant silk ruffle created a much fuller neckline.